 Most authors dream of having a book signing with a line out the door at their local Barnes & Noble Bookstore.
-In this breakout session, award-winning indie author, Jaimie Engle, shares how she created the demand for her books, received the request from B&N, and hosted a “line out the door” book signing in this engaging session.
+In this breakout session, award-winning indie author, Jaimie Engle, shares how she creates the demand for her books, receives the requests from B&N stores, and hosts a “line out the door” book signing in this engaging session.

 Your Book as a Business